My version of the delectable chicken curry – made with some effort and eaten with pure joy with a plate of hot white

 - Heat up 6 tbsp oil.
 Add in cinnamon stick and cloves.
 Fry for a minute and add in curry leaves and sliced onions.
 Fry for 5 mins or so till onions are soft and start to brown at edges.

 - Add in ginger & garlic paste.
 Fry for a minute.
-Add in curry powder paste , mix well and allow paste to boil well for 5 minutes.
+Add in curry powders , mix well and allow paste to cook.
 Add a little more oil if it's too dry.
-Keep stiring on and off.
-Add in chicken and mix evently till chicken is well coated with all ingredients.
-Close lid and leave for 10 mins on a medium-low flame.
+Keep stiring, then add in 3/4 - 1 cup water.
+Cook until oil separates.
+Add in chicken and mix evenly till chicken is well coated with all ingredients.
+Close lid and leave for 10 mins on a small to medium-low flame.

-- Open lid and add 1 cup water and tomatoes and mix.
-Bring it back to boil and cook for 10 mins with lid closed on medium-low flame.
+- Open lid, add 1 cup water and tomatoes and mix.
+Bring it back to boil and cook for 10 mins with lid closed on small to medium-low flame.

 - Open lid and mix.
 Add in potatoes.
 Close lid and alllow to continue to boil and cook for further 10 mins.
 Then add salt.
 Mix.(If you have some chopped corriader, add in here and mix thru.
 If you wish to add 2 tablespoons coconut milk, add in here also.)
 Switch off heat.Tip: Before switching off heat, check if potato is tender and salt is enough.